alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 This exploration could help you to:

-- identify steps in a journey where users frequently navigate back to an earlier page
+- identify steps in a journey that may be causing confusion or uncertainty for users
-- highlight parts of the journey where users may be reviewing or reconsidering previous answers
+- identify steps in a journey where users may be reviewing or reconsidering previous answers
-- compare backward navigation patterns between new and returning users

 ### Understand the data